geraldc118/tricknastics/README.md

 # Tricknastics Academy

 # Brief
-This is a landing page i have created for Tricknastics Academy which produce vidoes online for tricking and gymnastic tutorials.
+This is a landing page i have created for Tricknastics Academy which produce vidoes online for tricking & gymnastics tutorials.

 # Deployed Project Link